ethereum-optimism/optimism-project-ideas/README.md

 An alternative to a traditional faucet: the user uploads their contract + params/bytecode and the relayer deploys it for free and sends the user ~2 OP Goerli ETH for testing.
 Could require users to scan a QR code to use during events.

 **SDK Contributions**
 Anything from improving documentation, adding a feature to creating a tutorial!
-Our SDK is still in it’s early stages, so all contributions are welcome and encouraged!
+Our SDK is still in its early stages, so all contributions are welcome and encouraged!
 [SDK Docs](https://sdk.optimism.io/), [Repo](https://github.com/ethereum-optimism/optimism/tree/develop/packages/sdk)

 **ethgasstation for Optimism**